denten-books/plain-text/main.md

 present, creating a curious kind of a gap in contemporary material.
 A "modernist" in literary studies denotes a specialist who works on documents which are now more than a century old.
-And most departments of literature cover only a limited range of best-sellers from the "post WWII period."
+And most departments of literature cover only a limited range of best-sellers from the post WWII period.
 A competent graduate literature student can likely name dozen or so contemporaneous literary movements emerging at the turn of the twentieth century.
 Few in the field are likely to name more than a handful at the turn of the